ashfaq-viva/Appium_Boilerplate/README.md

 ---

-### Send email of report in Ci
+### Send email of report in After job completes in CI/CD

+In appium-android-ci.yml file

-    instead of test@gmail.com give your email where you want the report to be sent after cicd completion
+    Replace "test@gmail.com" with your email where you want the report to be sent after cicd completion